Change ringing: Technique and physics

 Below the bell chamber there may be one or more sound chambers, (one of which is likely to house the clock mechanism if the church has one) and through which the rope passes before it drops into the ringing chamber or room.
 Typically, the rope's length is such that it falls close to or on to the floor of the ringing chamber.
-About 5 ft from the floor, the rope has a woolen grip called the sally (usually around 4 ft long) while the lower end of the rope is doubled over to form an easily held tail-end.
+About 5 ft from the floor, the rope has a woollen grip called the sally (usually around 4 ft long) while the lower end of the rope is doubled over to form an easily held tail-end.

 Unattended bells are normally left hanging in the normal ("down") position, but prior to being rung, the bells are rung up.
 In the down position, the bells are safe if a person touches them or pulls a rope.
 A bell that is up is dangerous to be near, and only expert ringers should ever contemplate entering a bell chamber or touching a rope when the bells are up.
 To raise a bell, the ringer pulls on the rope and starts the bell swinging.
 Each time the bell swings the ringer adds a little more energy to the system, similar to pushing a child's swing.
 Eventually there is enough energy for the bell to swing right up and be left over-centre just beyond the balance point with the stay resting against the slider to hold the bell in position, ready to be rung.

 Bellringers typically stand in a circle around the ringing chamber, each managing one rope.
 Bells and their attendant ropes are so mounted that the ropes are pulled in a circular sequence, usually clockwise, starting with the lightest (treble) bell and descending to the heaviest (tenor).
 To ring the bell, the ringer first pulls the sally towards the floor, upsetting the bell's balance and swinging it on its bearings.
 As the bell swings downwards the rope unwinds from the wheel and the ringer adds enough pull to counteract friction and air resistance.
 The bell winds the rope back onto the other side of the wheel as it rises and the ringer can slow (or check) the rise of the bell if required.